adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

 For conditions like SOCK that compare with a number, you can use <, >, or =.

+### Filled sockets (as of BH 1.9.11f)

+`SOCK` counts the total number of sockets in an item, whether or not anything has been put in them. `USEDSOCK` counts only the sockets that have something inserted (a gem, rune, or jewel).
+The two together let you distinguish an empty base from a partially filled one from a completed runeword.

+To find four socket bases that are still empty and worth using for Spirit:

+    ItemDisplay[SOCK=4 USEDSOCK=0 !RW]: %NAME%%MAP%

+To find items someone has already started filling, so you don't vendor them by
+accident:

+    ItemDisplay[USEDSOCK>0 !RW]: %ORANGE%%NAME%

+The matching `%USEDSOCKETS%` variable prints the count, in the same way `%SOCKETS%` prints the total:

+    ItemDisplay[SOCK>0]: %NAME% [%USEDSOCKETS%/%SOCKETS%]

+Note that a completed runeword still reports its sockets as used, so pair `USEDSOCK` with `!RW` when you want socketed-but-unfinished items only.

 ## Runes, Gems, and Gold

 The "RUNE" condition can be used to match different types of runes based on the rune number.
 To display runes Lem and higher in purple "20 - Lem" format: